rsenk330/html-pypeline/README.md

 1. Clone the repo
 1. Create a virtualenv
 1. Run `./script/bootstrap`
-1. Run unit tests with `python setup.py nosetests`
+1. Run unit tests with `nosetests`

 ## Contributing